 There is limited evidence that diets containing higher anti-oxidants are thought to be protect against the production of damaging aldehydes and lipid oxidation products3,4.
 In some animal models, consumption of vitamin E, an antioxidant reduced the concentration of aldehyde compounds4.
 However, trials in humans that have investigated the effects of supplementary antioxidants have been inconclusive3.

 Does what you cook matter?

+So I’ve shown you the evidence about which is the healthiest oil to cook with but does food matter too?
 Additionally, what you are cooking might be as important as the oil you choose, since aldehyde compounds are formed in the digestion of meat and fish but not fruit and vegetables.
 There is evidence that eating foods rich in antioxidants, helps divert the break-down of meat and fish from harmful compounds, into harmless ones instead3.

 Interestingly there is also some limited evidence that phenols in red wine, can prevent absorption of the lipotoxin malondialdehyde, and therefore suggestion that consumption might be protective when eating fried meat or fish3.
 However, this has yet to be tested conclusively in humans.